The complexity of convexity number and percolation time in the cycle convexity: Final Remarks

 \section{Final Remarks}

-In this paper, we show that \nameref{prob:convexityNumber} is \NP-complete and \W[1]-hard when parameterized by the solution size $k$ for thick spiders, but polynomial for extended $P_4$-laden graphs.
-Furthermore, for the \nameref{prob:percolationNumber}, we present a linear algorithm when the input graph is a cactus and a polynomial algorithm for fixed $k \leq 2$.
-On the negative side, we show that it is \NP-complete even when $k$ is fixed at any value at least $9$.

-We leave open for further investigation the complexity of \nameref{prob:convexityNumber} for classes related to the hierarchy of classes with few $P_4$s, such as $P_5$-free graphs and $P_6$-free graphs, as well as other well-known classes of graphs such as planar graphs and bipartite graphs.
+In this paper, we show that \nameref{prob:convexityNumber} is \NP-complete and \W[1]-hard when parameterized by $k$ for thick spiders, but polynomial for extended $P_4$-laden graphs.
+By demonstrating the \NP-completeness and \W[1]-hardness of \nameref{prob:convexityNumber}, we provide valuable insights into the inherent computational challenges associated with this problem.
+Moreover, our polynomial-time algorithm for extended $P_4$-laden graphs offers a promising avenue for efficient computation in graphs with few $P_4$s.
+We leave open for further investigation the complexity of \nameref{prob:convexityNumber} for classes related to the hierarchy of classes with few $P_4$s, such as $(q,q-4)$-graphs, $P_5$-free graphs and $P_6$-free graphs, as well as other well-known classes of graphs such as planar graphs and bipartite graphs.

-Furthermore, we leave open the complexity of \nameref{prob:percolationNumber} for bipartite graphs and for any fixed value of $k$ between $3$ and $8$.
-In fact, given the nature of the cycle convexity, which seems to be more complex than the $P_3$ convexity, we conjecture that this problem is \NP-complete for any fixed~$k \geq 4$ and for any fixed~$k \geq 5$ in bipartite graphs as is the case in the $P_3$ convexity \cite{benevides2015,marcilon2018}.
+Regarding the \nameref{prob:percolationNumber} problem, we present a linear algorithm when the input graph is a cactus and a polynomial algorithm for fixed~$k \leq 2$.
+On the negative side, we show that it is \NP-complete even when~$k$ is fixed at any value at least $9$.
+The polynomial algorithms for the \nameref{prob:percolationNumber} for cacti and for fixed $k \leq 2$ represent a noteworthy effort to advance our understanding of the tractability of this problem for very restricted instances.
+On the other hand, the \NP-completeness of \nameref{prob:percolationNumber}, even for fixed values of $k \geq 9$, highlights the inherent difficulty of the problem for more general instances.
+We leave open for future exploration the complexity of \nameref{prob:percolationNumber} for bipartite graphs and for any fixed value of $k$ between $3$ and $8$.
+In fact, given the nature of the cycle convexity, which seems to be more complex than the $P_3$ convexity, we conjecture that this problem is \NP-complete for any fixed~$k \geq 4$ in general graphs and for any fixed~$k \geq 5$ in bipartite graphs, as is the case for the $P_3$ convexity \cite{benevides2015,marcilon2018}.